Redocly/redocly-cli/docs/guides/response-contains-property.md

 },
 ```

-Next, we want our rule to only apply to when the `MediaType` content-type is `application/json` to avoid binary files.
-We'll skip any responses that don't have the `application/json` content-type.
+Next, let's apply the rule only when the `MediaType` content-type is `application/json` (to avoid binary files).
+Let's also skip any responses that don't have the `application/json` content-type.

 ```js
 skip: (_media, key) => {
   return key !== 'application/json';
 },
 ```

-Next, we'll start to inspect the schema for our configured properties.
+Next, let's start to inspect the schema for the configured properties.
-However, properties are parts of objects, so if the response schema is anything other than an object, we won't be able to inspect the property.
+As properties are parts of objects, you should filter out the cases when the response schema is anything other than an object.
+Otherwise, you won't be able to inspect the property.

 ```js
 Schema (schema, { report, location }) {
   if (schema.type !== 'object') return;
 ```

-Finally, our actual validation logic...
+Finally, the actual validation logic:

 ```js
 for (let element of mustExist) {